StefanPas/IoT-embedded/01_GPS_OLED_display_SD Card_MEGA_2560/csv/README.md

-The structure of the generated csv file has.
+The structure of the generated csv file - 01_LOGGR.CSV.
 Values for latitude and longitude in csv file are changed.